espocrm/documentation/administration/portal.md

 * *Tab List*.
 Tabs which will be shown in navigation bar.
 * *Dashboard Layout*.
 Specify dashlets that will be displayed on the home page of the portal.
 Note that portal users can't configure their dashboard.
 * *URL*.
 Read only field that displays the link you can access the portal with.
+* *Layout Set*.
+Provides the ability to use different layouts from the porta.
+See more [info](layout-manager.md#different-layouts-from-teams--portals).

 ## Portal Users